Ever worked with an unhappy manager? Seen them frazzled, frustrated, or run down?

 The biggest mistake that managers make is to make a decision on their own and then broadcast that decision to the entire team without giving them any time to offer their own input.

 When you do that, you make your team feel like they don't have a say in things.
-You also have no idea how they feel about the decision before announcing it.
+You also have no idea how they feel about the decision before announcing it, nor any of their ideas that could improve what you're doing.

 If you can uncover potential concerns and issues beforehand, you can anticipate objections and present the idea in a way that will be most exciting to them.
 You'll also hear potential ideas for improvement based on what they think if you give them a chance to share their thoughts.